harkishanpansuriya/Flutter_Interview_Questions/questions.md

 54. What is `BuildContext` and how is it useful?

-    - BuildContext is actually the widget's element in the Element tree — so every widget has its own BuildContext.
+    - BuildContexts are used to identify or locate widgets in widget trees.
+Each widget has its own BuildContext, i.e., one BuildContext per widget.
+Basically, we're using it to find references to other widgets and themes.
+In addition, you can utilize it to interact with widget parents and access widget data.
     - You usually use BuildContext to get a reference to the theme or to another widget.
 For example, if
     - you want to show a material dialog, you need a reference to the scaffold.
 You can get it with